 How Much Can I Expect to Earn?

-The median annual wage for non-profit managers with a bachelor’s degree was $64,100 in 2017 ($30.82 hourly).
+The median annual wage for political scientists with a master's degree was $132,350 in May 2023.

 The information provided here is by the U.S. Bureau of Labor Statistics, Occupational Outlook Handbook.